 - 1. Connect the PSoC 3 FirstTouch Starter Kit board to the USB port of the PC through the USB cable. - 2.
-Click on the example project ProximitySensor from Kits and Solutions present on the Startup page of the PSoC Creator. - 3.
-Make a folder in the desired location and click OK. - 4.
-Project opens up in PSoC Creator and gets saved in that folder. - 5.
-Follow step 1 to 4 in section 4.1.3 Build, Program, and Run the PSoC Rocks Project on page 14 to program the project into the PSoC 3 FirstTouch Starter Kit board. - 6.
+Click on the ProximitySensor example from Examples and Kits on the Start Page of PSoC Creator. - 3.
+Create a folder in the desired location and click OK. - 4.
+The project opens up in PSoC Creator and is saved in that folder. - 5.
+Follow step 1 to 4 in section Build, Program, and Run the PSoC Rocks Project on page 16 to program the project into the PSoC 3 FirstTouch Starter Kit board. - 6.
 When the download is complete, remove the PSoC 3 FirstTouch Starter Kit board from the USB port. - 7.
-Attach the wire antenna to the board at the proximity sensor connector and connect the 9V DC battery to the battery connector of the PSoC 3 FirstTouch Starter Kit board. - 8.
+Attach the wire antenna to the board at the proximity sensor connector and connect the 9-V DC battery to the battery connector of the PSoC 3 FirstTouch Starter Kit board. - 8.
 Move your finger near and away from the proximity antenna.
-As your finger comes closer to the antenna, the number of LEDs that light up increases.
+When your finger comes closer to the antenna, the number of LEDs that light up increases.
 When it does not sense your finger or hand near the antenna, all the LEDs are turned off.